jerbarnes/semeval22_structured_sentiment/README.md

 ## Subtasks
 ### Monolingual
 This track assumes that you train and test on the same language.
-Participants will need to submit results for five languages.
-For further information see the [data](./data) directory.
+Participants will need to submit results for seven datasets in five languages.
+The evaluation will report the [Sentiment F<sub>1</sub>](https://arxiv.org/abs/2105.14504) for each dataset, as well as the average of all 7.
+The winning submission will be the one that has the highest average Sentiment F<sub>1</sub>.

+ The datasets can be found in the [data](./data) directory.

 #### Data